wkellett/cleo.github.io/EDITracker/Messages.md

 ![Messages Page Context View](../images/B2BiMessagePageContextView3.png)

 The left column displays a set of tiles (one message per tile) listed in chronological order.
-By default, the main part of the page displays detailed about the first message in the list.
-Click any tile in the left column to display detailed information about that message in the main part of the page.
+By default, the main part of the page displays detailed information about the message you clicked in the Tile view.
+To view detailed information about another message, click the corresponding tile in the left column.

 Click Messages to return to the Tile view of the Messages page.